lucaslar/htw-kba-gr7-vocabduel-monorepo/README.md

 configuration/src/main/java/de/htwberlin/kba/gr7/vocabduel/configuration/ConfigurationSpringImpl.java
 ```

+## Tests

+All implemented services are tested using JUnit Tests.
+You can either execute them by running `mvn test` or using your
+IDE's tools.
+The line coverage of all `<Sercice>Impl`-classes is 100% (20.06.2021) and each possibly
+thrown exception is tested.

 ## Diagrams

 The following two images are scalable vector graphics (`.svg` files) which means you can scale them easily if they are